KOTORCommunityPatches/K1_Community_Patch/README.md

 ### ZimmMaster:
 * The walking animation doesn't look good: [Movement Animation Fix for both KOTOR and TSL](http://deadlystream.com/forum/files/file/465-movement-animation-fix-for-both-kotor-and-tsl/)

-## 3. Other Recommended Mods:
-*Under Construction*

-## 4. Uninstall:
-Given the complexity of this mod, a clean install of KOTOR is recommended.
-However, you can check through the installation log file if you wish to undo the changes made.

 ## 5. Bugs:
-These are the currently known bugs with KOTOR that the K1CP is looking to resolve.
+These are the currently known bugs with KOTOR or the mod that the K1CP is looking to resolve.
 If you find any others, please report them.

 https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues